learn-co-curriculum/react-hooks-redux-toolkit/README.md

 The amount of boilerplate code to get Redux up and running, and add new features, has been a consistent pain point for developers.
-Thankfully, the Redux team now has a tool to simplify the setup and make our job a bit easier: the **Redux Toolkit**.
-We're going to rewrite the "Async Redux Lab" lab to see how using the Redux Toolkit can help simplify our code.
+Thankfully, the Redux team now has a tool to simplify the setup and make our job a bit easier: **Redux Toolkit**.
+We're going to work on refactoring an application that fetches data from an API to see how using Redux Toolkit can help simplify our code.

-To get started, install the Redux Toolkit:
+To get started, install Redux Toolkit:

 ```console
 $ npm install @reduxjs/toolkit